bear7066/HCI_Leap/README.md

 ## Developing progress
 1. Test if leap_motion device can use.(Okay)
-2. Build a program with basic controls.
-(In progress)
+2. Build a program with basic controls.(Okay)
-3. Add control function to final presentation.
+3. Add control function to final presentation.(okay)

 ## Problems
 1.